Blog/Migration

 Asterisks.
 Owner initials.
 Internal codes.
 References to other hull IDs.
 Prioritization language.
 Event references.
 All of it meaningful, none of it structured.

-We've built an LLM-based parser that auto-classifies these notes into structured tags (owner, priority, linked-hull, event, status) with 82% accuracy.
-It's the single hardest natural-language task in our product.
+We've built an LLM-based parser that auto-classifies these notes into structured tags (owner, priority, linked-hull, event, status).
+It's the single hardest natural-language task in the product.
 We do a human-in-the-loop review pass with the dealer's most senior admin during step 2 of the playbook, where they correct the parser's misclassifications.
-After 42 migrations, we still have not found a way to skip that review step.
+At Fish Tale we still did not find a way to skip that review step, and we don't expect to skip it on your lot either.

 Three lessons nobody writes in the SOW